Frequently Asked Intrathecal Pain Pump Questions

-If a drug pump is an option for you, your doctor will work with you to select the pain treatment system that is most appropriate for your needs.
+If an intrathecal pain pump is an option for you, your doctor will work with you to select the pain treatment system that is most appropriate for your needs.
 Here are some frequently asked about intrathecal pump questions.
 If you have any other questions regarding an intrathecal pump please discuss them with your doctor.

 An intrathecal drug pump, targeted drug delivery system, delivers pain medication directly to the intrathecal space; the are where fluid flows around the spinal cord.
 Since targeted drug delivery releases medication directly at the source of the pain, effective pain relief may be achieved at lower doses and with fewer or more tolerable side effects compared to oral medications, which go through your circulatory system.